geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-11-25-Microsoft-Ignite-2024-Announcements.md

 ---
 layout: post
 title:  "Ignite 2024 Announcements"
-description: A quick look at the various announcements from Microsoft Ignite 2024
+description: A quick look at the various announcements from Microsoft Ignite 2024 from hardware to, you guessed it AI
 date:   2024-11-25 07:37:03 +0100
 category: microsoft-365
 tags: microsoft-365 azure